AlexOugh/aws-services-alerts-destination/README.md

 ## How To Setup a CodePipeline

-Create a stck using 'codepipeline.yaml' using below input values
+Create a stack using 'codepipeline.yaml' using below input values

 Input Parameter Values